Use Secret Sealer

 The secret sealer feature can be used to secure the sensitive data of the resources in the following two ways:

-Below is an example to secure the Infrastructure Provisioner resource values and sync the data with Git
+Below is an example of securing Config Context values using Secret Sealer and syncing the data with Git.

 Pre-requisites